scalameta/mdoc/docs/js.md

 EOT
 ```

-Note: For scala 3, you may need `js-scalac-options=-scalajs` - instead of the XPlugin incantation - [Doc](https://docs.scala-lang.org/scala3/guides/migration/options-lookup.html#compiler-plugins).
+Note: For scala 3, you may need `js-scalac-options=-scalajs` - instead of the `-XPlugin` flag - [Doc](https://docs.scala-lang.org/scala3/guides/migration/options-lookup.html#compiler-plugins).